Teenagers Rights At School And Rights When Dealing With The Police

 “I WILL NOT TALK UNTIL I HAVE A LAWYER!”

 * Don’t answer any questions the police ask you, (except for your name, address and age once you’re at the “jail.”)
 Any other questions the police officer ask you, just say I want a lawyer.

 * Never talk to other jail inmates about your case.

 * Within a reasonable amount of time after you have been arrested and booked, the cops should allow you to make a phone call to a lawyer, bail bondsman, relative or any other person you choose.
 The cops can not listen to your phone call if you’re talking to your lawyer.

 * The longest you can be held in jail, with out seeing a judge is 72 hours.
 If you get arrested on a Friday during a 3 day weekend, you won’t see the judge until Tuesday morning.
 Generally you will get out of jail within 4 to 24 hours if you can make bail.

 * If you’re on probation or parole, only tell your P.O. that you’ve been arrested and don’t say anything else.

 The information on this web page and website does not constitute legal advice.
 The purpose of this information is to provide general information to the public, to raise awareness and a as public service.
 Do NOT read anything here and make a decision affecting your legal rights.
-Conduct your own research of your state and federal laws."
-Also read the The United States Constitution and the Bill of Rights.
+Conduct your own research of your state and federal laws.
+Also memorize the first ten amendments in the Bill of Rights.